jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 But Software Engineering involves more than just changing technology.
 Software Engineering is a social endeavor.
-It involves process, patterns, policies and practices such as:
+It involves process, patterns, policies, and practices such as:
 * [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture), which has been a major topic in my blog
 * [Automated Testing](https://jhumelsine.github.io/table-of-contents#automated-testing), which has been another major topic
 * Modularity, Abstraction and a few other related concepts